-Kia Motors has unveiled the all-new Kia Sportage, with an attractive, all-new interior and exterior design, a host of advanced new technology features and even greater quality!
+Kia Motors has unveiled the New Kia Sportage, with an attractive, all-new interior and exterior design, a host of advanced new technology features and even greater quality!

 For the first time, a new ‘GT Line’ specification is available to Sportage customers.
 Designed and engineered to appeal to those looking for a sportier driving experience from their Sportage, the GT Line specification delivers all the versatility of the standard Sportage while adding greater visual and dynamic appeal to those customers that desire it.